OpenIndiana/oi-docs/docs/handbook/systems-administration.md

 The _all-or-nothing_ power assigned to the root user has its obvious limitations.
-While sudo is an improvement by limiting root privileges for only a single command, a user allowed to use sudo has access to all root commands.
+While sudo is an improvement by limiting root privileges for only a single or several commands, RBAC introduces the notion of Roles to provide a more flexible approach.

 An improvement on the above systems would be one in which privileges could be assigned on a more fine-grained and selective basis.